reagento/dishka/docs/index.rst

   released.
 Many frameworks lack this essential feature.
 * **Modular providers**.
 Instead of creating many separate functions or one large class, you can split factories into smaller classes for easier reuse.
 * **Clean dependencies**.
-You don’t need to add custom markers to dependency code to make it visible for the framework.
+You don't need to add custom markers to dependency code to make it visible for the library.
 * **Simple API**.
 Only a few objects are needed to start using the library.
 * **Framework integrations**.
 Popular frameworks are supported out of the box.
 You can simply extend it for your needs.
 * **Speed**.
 The library is fast enough that performance is not a concern.
 In fact, it outperforms many